apigee/istio-mixer-adapter/README.md

     LICENSE
     README.md
-    install/api-spec.yaml
-    install/apigee-definitions.yaml
-    install/apigee-handler.yaml
-    install/apigee-rule.yaml
+    samples/apigee/authentication-policy.yaml
+    samples/apigee/definitions.yaml
+    install/handler.yaml
+    install/httpapispec.yaml
+    install/rule.yaml
     install/authentication-policy.yaml
+    samples/istio/helloworld.yaml
+    samples/istio/istio-demo.yaml
+    samples/istio/istio-demo-auth.yaml
     apigee-istio

 `apigee-istio` (or apigee-istio.exe on Windows) is the Command Line Interface (CLI) for this project.
-You may put it on your PATH for quick access - or just remember to specify the path for the commands below.
+You may add it to your PATH for quick access - or remember to specify the path for the commands below.

-The yaml files in the install/ directory contain the configuration for the adapter.
-We'll discuss these in a bit.
+The yaml files in the samples/ directory contain the configuration for Istio and the adapter.
+We discuss these below.

 ## Provision Apigee for Istio

-The first thing you'll need to do is provision Apigee.
-The `apigee-istio` command will do the work for you:
+The first thing you'll need to do is provision your Apigee environment to work with the Istio adapter.
+This will install a proxy, set up a certificate, and generate some credentials for you:

     apigee-istio -u {your username} -p {your password} -o {your organization name} -e {your environment name} provision